 Decatur Cooperative Ministry (DCM)

 DEAM provides short-term assistance to families in Decatur, both financial for emergency expenses (e.g. utilities and prescriptions) and food.
 Epiphany supports DEAM with a monthly monetary donation.
 Semi-annually, parishioners bring pantry goods to Epiphany for DEAM's pantry.
 Epiphany members also volunteer in the DEAM office and pantry located at Holy Trinity Episcopal Church in Decatur.
-You can follow them on Facebook at www.facebook.com/DEAMdecatur.
-For assistance, contact Karen Johnson, DEAM Office Manager, 404.373.2300 or visit www.DEAMDecatur.org.
+Learn more at https://www.deamdecatur.org/.

 Emmaus House Ministries